-Working with the Community Fund gives me the ability to scratch my philanthropic itch by using my experience in commercial real estate to help people in the community.
+Working with Community Investors gives me the ability to scratch my philanthropic itch by using my experience in commercial real estate to help people in the community.
 I’ve really liked working with developers and entrepreneurs to bring their visions to fruition.
-I also think the Community Fund’s loan model adds a different element to the work that TREC members do and offers a point of pride to borrowers.
+I also think Community Investors’ loan model adds a different element to the work that TREC members do and offers a point of pride to borrowers.

 There’s a phrase gaining traction around here, this idea of Community Investors offering a “hand up” as opposed to providing “handouts” to the people it serves.
 What Community Investors does isn’t charity work per se, but rather giving borrowers the access to expertise and financial resources that might otherwise be difficult to obtain.
 Community Investors enables TREC members to use their talents and skills to help people develop a real estate project so these developers have more personal experience for their next project and can be successful with less guidance.
 There’s a “teach a man to fish” idea at play here.
 In a lot of instances, we’ve found that the people we’re serving know a ton about the market and their industries and communities.
 In some cases, they know what their real estate needs are but may lack the experience or knowledge of the ins and outs of the processes that can frustrate even experienced developers.